kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/03_hello_world_Pods/transcript.md

 So how can we test to see our apache container is actually working.
 Well the proper is by creating a service object, which we'll do in the next video.

-But for now I'll use quick another technique that software developers often use for troubleshooting purposes, and that is port-forwarding.
+But for now I'll use alternative technique that software developers often use for troubleshooting purposes, and that is port-forwarding.

 ``` right terminal
 kubectl port-forward pod-hello-world 1234:80
 # hit enter
 ```

-Her'e we're saying that any traffic our workstations receives on port 8000 should be forwarded to our apache pod at port 80.
+Her'e we're saying that any traffic our workstations receives on port 1234 should be forwarded to our apache pod at port 80.
 This is a bit like creating a tunnel between my macbook and the kube cluster, and kubectl is continuously monitoring for any traffic and acting as the go between.
 That's why it hasn't exited and is hanging.

 Now let's try curling our pod using localhost:1234